-2 The shortfall of LGCs surrendered is a result of COzero being granted a Special Waiver by the NGPSG whereby its 2013 LGC liability will be surrendered and verified at a later date in 2014.
+&lt;sup>1 The shortfall of LGCs surrendered is a result of COzero being granted a Special Waiver by the NGPSG whereby its 2014 LGC liability will be surrendered in instalments between November 2015 and April 2016.
+The surrender of LGCs will be verified by the GreenPower Auditor.